-From 1926 till 1929, Dashiell Hammett lived at 891 Post Street in Apartment 401, where he wrote his first three novels: Red Harvest, The Dain Curse, and The Maltese Falcon.
+From 1926 till 1929, Dashiell Hammett lived at 891 Post Street, in Apartment 401.
+There he wrote his first three novels: Red Harvest, The Dain Curse, and The Maltese Falcon.
 Sam Spade’s apartment in The Maltese Falcon is modeled on Hammett’s, which was on the northwest corner of the fourth floor.
-Sans modern autos and parking meters and two distant highrises atop Cathedral Hill, this is what Hammett and Spade saw from the Hyde Street window of that very apartment.
+Sans modern autos and parking meters and some distant highrises atop Cathedral Hill, this is what Hammett saw from the Hyde Street window of that very apartment.

 "Hammett’s Desk – Window onto Post and Hyde" (2012)